Founder / Attorney at Law

-Ms. Wilkerson takes great pride in counseling businesses on labor & employment law matters before they become an issue.
-Specifically, Ms. Wilkerson enjoys training leaders in the areas diversity and leadership and she has a particular affinity for working with non-profit and faith-based organizations.
+Asha Wilkerson takes great pride in counseling businesses on labor & employment law matters before they become an issue.
+Specifically, Ms. Wilkerson enjoys teaching entrepreneurs about business formation, contract creation, and liability reduction.
+She also enjoys training leaders in the areas diversity and leadership and she has a particular affinity for working with non-profit and faith-based organizations.

-When out of the office, Ms. Wilkerson enjoys traveling, reading, Cuban salsa, and teaching at The Bar Method in Oakland.
+When out of the office, Ms. Wilkerson enjoys traveling, reading, Cuban salsa, and throwing parties.
 She is conversational in Spanish, Portuguese, and Haitian Creole with plans to tackle American Sign Language and French next.